JuliaBerry/PiCraft.jl/README.md

 ### Control a Minecraft world on the Minecraft: Pi or Java edition from Julia

+PiCraft is a Julia package which allows control over the Minecraft World using code.
+It is compatible with the Minecraft: Pi Edition and the Java Edition with the help of RaspberryJamMod or RaspberryJuice.

+With this package you will be able to :

+- Write scripts to teleport and walk over Water and Lava.
+- Construct multi-storey skyscrapers within seconds.
+- Draw fractals and shapes using a 3-D turtle.
+- Import and export `.schematic` models without external software.

 ## Installation and Usage

 ### Get Minecraft